stepjue/urov/README.md

     ./compile.sh
     ./run.sh

 To compile on Windows, use a compiler such as [MinGW](http://www.mingw.org/) or Visual Studio.
+Use these arguments when compiling:

+    gcc -o joystick joystick.cpp `sdl-config --cflags --libs`